 Kristin Rusello (ECOL, MS '05) studied the ecological development of vegetation, soil, and seed banks at the restored tidal freshwater marshes and the assessment of habitat trends to prioritize restoration activities while a student in the MEES Program.
 In 2005, Kristin received the 2005 Knauss Marine Policy Fellowship ad spent her fellowship year in NOAA's National Ocean Service (NOS) in the Office of Response and Restoration under the supervision of Chief of the Damage Assessment Center, Pat Montanio.
 Her work focused on implementing the Estuary Restoration Act and updating the refining the National Estuaries Database.
 Currently Kristin works within NOAA's National Marine Fisheries Service.

 Dr. Peter Sakaris (FISH, MS '02) graduated in 2002 with a Masters Degree in fisheries science at the University of Maryland Eastern Shore and followed up with a doctoral degree at Auburn University in fisheries and allied aquacultures in 2006.
 Peter married Catherine McCracken on December 2, 2006.
-Currently Peter is an Associated Professor in the Biology Department of Southern Polytechnic State University in Marietta, Georgia.
+Following an Associate Professorship in the Biology Department of Southern Polytechnic State University in Marietta, Georgia, Peter is now Professor of Biology at Georgia Gwynett College in Lawrenceville, Georgia.

 schneider_abby1.jpg